someobserver/recurgence/love/index.md

 as such, this logic ladder is pretty dense, so i’m coming back through to add in parentheticals and text decor <u>to avoid as much ambiguity as i can in this list</u>

-as you proceed, remember you can always come right back to this line:
+as you proceed, remember you can always come right back to one of these lines:

 **if you’re feeling overwhelmed, [click here now](/mirror/backside/)**.
 **that’s a tether and a safety net ➚**